jdm010/encode-hack/readme.md

     python app.py

+Run it using streamlit by running

+    streamlit run app.py

 The application may rely on the configurations set in the config.py file.
 Ensure that any necessary API keys, environment variables, or file paths are correctly specified there.
 Configuration